MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 * (i) control the inversion procedure
 * (ii) to use Pecube in Batch mode.

-| The latter has been introduced with the development of the Pecube interface.
+| Pecube Batch mode has been introduced with the development of the PecubeGUI interface.
 Pecube *Batch mode* is useful to explore the effect of a single parameter on e.g. resulting age-elevation profiles.
 In this mode, Pecube run a couple of models by changing the value of a single parameter specified by the user as a range instead of a single value (i.e., using "min value: max value") within a single Pecube project.
-To use Pecube in *Batch mode*, select "batch" in the section "Choose inversion mode" and "Inversion mode:".
-Then, provide the number of intervals you wish to divide the range of the parameter values that you set.
+To use Pecube in *Batch mode*, select "batch" in section "Choose inversion mode -> Inversion mode:".
+Then, provide the number of intervals you wish to divide the parameter range values to.
 For instance, suppose a model designed as a bloc uplift with a single stage.
 One wish to investigate the effect of the exhumation rate in the resulting age-elevation profile.
-In this case, set the velocity (in Tectonic tab) to e.g., 0.2:2 km/Myr and then in inversion tab set the number of intervals to e.g., 4.
+In this case, set the velocity (in Tectonic tab) to e.g., 0.2:2 km/Myr, then in "inversion tab" set the number of intervals to e.g., 4.
 Runing Pecube will launch 5 models with uplift rate values of [0.2, 0.65, 1.10, 1.55, 2.0] km/Myr.
-Once the run is finished, go to the plotting area and load the Pecube project.
-In the list of plots (see section "plot 2D data" below), you can choose "batch results" and choose the chart you wish to plot with the thermochronometer.
+Once Pecube simulation is finished, go to the plotting area and load the Pecube project.
+In the list of available plots (see section "plot 2D data" below), you can choose "batch results" and choose to plot of interest.
 Plotting for instance the age-elevation profiles will show all the predicted age-elevation relationships related to each uplift rate value (i.e., [0.2, 0.65, 1.10, 1.55, 2.0]) on a single plot.

 | Alternatively, one can choose to run Pecube in inversion mode.
 Pecube is coupled with the Neighborhood algorithm [Sambridge-et-al-1999]_ that manages the inversion procedure.
-One uses Pecube in inversion mode to search for a range or a combination of parameter values that optimizes the fit to the data (i.e., or that minimizes the misfit).
-The controlling parameters for the NA algorithm are listed in the "Iteration performance" sub-section.
+The inversion mode of Pecube is used to search for a range or a combination of parameter values that optimizes the fit to the data (i.e., or that minimizes the misfit).
+Controlling parameters for the NA algorithm are listed in the sub-section "Iteration performance" of PecubeGUI.
 These are:

 * *Number of cores*: set the number of thread to use during the inversion (= number of forward models to run in parallel).
 This is used to run the command *mpiexec -np n bin/PecubeMPI.sh NAME*, where np is the number of cores/threads.
 * *Maximum number of iterations*: the maximum number of iteration you want to perform.
 One iteration correspond to a set of pecube forward models (see after).